ghas-bootcamp/ghas-bootcamp/exercises/lab 2 - secret-scanning.md

 ### _**Lab 2**_

 #### Enabling secret scanning
 Secret scanning can be enabled in the settings of an organization or a repository.
+If Advanced Security is not enabled yet, then enable that first (same settings screen).

 1. Go to the repository settings and enable secret scanning in the `Code security and analysis` section.